pcyra2/CASSCF/README.md

 -CCSD (performs CCSD)
--noRDM (Doesnt generate the RDM files associated with CCSD) -nevpt (performs NEVPT2 on the CASCI calculations)
+-noRDM (Doesnt generate the RDM files associated with CCSD) -nevpt (performs NEVPT2 on the CASCI calculations) -nelec=NUMBER_ACTIVE_ELECTRONS (Only used in the chemically informed/manually selected active space environment)

 For Chemically informed active space calculations, Run the code in the following procedure: